UmairMalik309/cfwheels/guides/README.md

 <figure><img src=".gitbook/assets/Screenshot 2025-01-23 at 11.21.18 AM.png" alt=""><figcaption></figcaption></figure>

 So what just happened?
-Since we only passed the application name `myApp` to the `wheels generate app` command, it used default values for most of its parameters and downloaded our Base template (cfwheels-base-template) from ForgeBox.io, then downloaded the framework core files (cfwheels) from ForgeBox.io and placed it in the wheels directory, then configured the application name and reload password, and started a Lucee server on a random port.
+Since we only passed the application name `myApp` to the `wheels generate app` command, it used default values for most of its parameters and downloaded our Base template (cfwheels-base-template) from ForgeBox.io, then downloaded the framework core files (wheels.dev) from ForgeBox.io and placed it in the `vendor/wheels` directory, then configured the application name and reload password, and started a Lucee server on a random port.

 {% hint style="info" %}
 **A Word About Command Aliases**